irisnet/irisnet/WHITEPAPER.md

 * voting power to participate in the IRIS network's governance

-### IRIS fee token
+### Fee token

 There are two types of fee token in IRIS network:
 * **Network fee** token is for spam-prevention and payment to validators in maintaining the ledger;
-* **Service fee** token is used for payment to service providers who deploy iServices and a default payment service token is called `iGas`.
+* **Service fee** token is used for payment to service providers who deploy iServices and the default payment service token is IRIS token.

-The IRIS network is intended to support all whitelisted fee tokens from the Cosmos network, e.g [Photon](https://blog.cosmos.network/cosmos-fee-token-introducing-the-photon-8a62b2f51aa), plus the IRIS token and the iGas token.
-The benefit of separating the fee token from staking token is explained in [\[16\]][16].
+The IRIS network is intended to support all whitelisted fee tokens from the Cosmos network, e.g [Photon](https://blog.cosmos.network/cosmos-fee-token-introducing-the-photon-8a62b2f51aa), plus the IRIS token.

 Supporting a variety of whitelisted fee tokens is a feature that we plan to adopt from Cosmos.
 It can provide an enhanced experience for network participants.
 In Cosmos, for `network fee token`, each validator has a config file defines his personal weighting of how much they value each fee